 The Complete Guide

 Archery is a fun, accessible sport with a rich history.
 Whether you’re looking for a new method of hunting, a way to get some light exercise, a competitive league sport, or a fun activity for the whole family, archery can provide.
-This guide will tell you everything you need to know about archery to start you on your path.

 You don’t have to buy all of the gear in order to find out if you like archery.
 Just call your local archery or sporting goods store: they’ll be able to show you the bows, and you may be able to sign up for a few lessons if you’re interested.
 This shop will become your resource for all of your archery questions, and the associates can help you select the right equipment for your unique needs.

 If you’re taking lessons, you’ll likely be able to rent bows to use.
 Even a single introductory lesson can get you started and help you understand the basics of archery.
 Group lessons can be a cost-effective way of taking lessons, and you’ll meet other people who are interested in archery just like you are.

 Archery has many benefits: it’s low-impact, but helps you build core and upper body strength.
 It’s accessible for folks with disabilities, can be practiced year-round, and can be a great recreational activity for families and youth.
 It can also be a great way for hunters to get back to nature and try out a different set of skills when taking a target.

 Types of Archery